flysirin/todo_tasks_restful_api/README.md

 **tests.py** - Testing of API endpoints using Python unittest module

-## Set up your database and launch it, more details here:

 ## How to use:

 Set up your database and launch it, more details here: